Typical Secured Search

 Engineering_Dept

-group and that none of his security identities is denied access toTask #114: Review 2016-17 Engineering Department Financial Report
+group and none of his security identities is denied access toTask #114: Review 2016-17 Engineering Department Financial Report

 , he can access this item. -